-2) Microscopic plant abundance "greenness" (measured as chlorophyll a) - A chlorophyll a maximum of 3.6 milligrams per cubic meter (mg m3) was cal of an unproductive "pristine" lake and moderately productive "transitional" lake.
+2) Microscopic plant abundance "greenness" (measured as chlorophyll a) - A chlorophyll a maximum of 3.2 parts per billion (ppb), documented at

+Site 10 Waldron Bay on August 29, was the only sample that exceeded the chlorophyll a concentration of 3.0 mg m that borders the range typical of an unproductive "pristine" lake and moderately productive "transitional" lake.
+Otherwise, all chlorophyll a concentrations documented at the four Lake Winnisquam sampling locations remained well below 3.0 ppb.
 Elevated chlorophyll a concentrations are common even in our most "pristine" lakes in the spring and fall and are not necessarily indicative of water quality problems.
 However, elevated chlorophyll a concentrations can coincide with "excessive" nutrient inputs associated with human activities (e.g. failing septic systems, fertilizer applications, etc.).
 If improper land use activities are suspected we can devise a strategy to gather more information and peruse corrective actions as appropriate.

-Table 4: 1997 Chlorophyll a data summary for the Lake Winnisquam near-shore sampling stations.
+Table 4: 1998 Chlorophyll $\alpha$ data summary for the Lake Winnisquam near-shore sampling stations.